rydama/matchpoint/README.md

 ## Anyone can host a tennis tournament

 Matchpoint is a new project I started in Feb 2017.
 It's a work in progress.
 Here's a list of the high level features for the first, very simple, version.
-Checked features are tested and demoable in the dev environment (Matchpoint isn't deployed for production yet).
+Checked features are tested and [demoable](#awesome-section) in the dev environment (Matchpoint isn't deployed for production yet).

-Check out the demo videos [here](demo_videos/README.md)

 - [x] User management (with [Clearance](https://github.com/thoughtbot/clearance))
 - [x] Sign in/out